 Chronic stress can have a toll on your looks, so it’s important to take some steps to chill out!
 Here are some things you can do when you start feeling the pressure:

-My friend Samantha Clayton always tells me that exercise is a great stress reliever.
+Exercise is a great stress reliever.
 Exercise releases endorphins, which ultimately make you feel good!
 Any activity that gets your heart pumping will not only make you feel better, but will also promote healthy circulation which can contribute to radiant skin.

 When you feel like there are not enough hours in the day, put your to-do list aside early and get a good night’s sleep.
 Getting into a habit of good sleep hygiene will help you look and feel your best.
-Let’s face it, we look fresh and have better moods after getting a full night’s rest too!
+Let’s face it, we look fresh and have better moods after getting a full night’s rest!

 The mind-body connection is a powerful one.
 Many yoga practitioners will tell you that they believe it’s one of the best ways to relieve stress.
 If the idea of bending your body doesn’t appeal to you, meditation is a great option to calm your mind.
 Deep, controlled breathing is a great way to calm down after a stressful day.